dhh1128/codecraft.co/courage-counts.md

 I'm not going to claim that these fears are irrational.
 It could very well be that your change is risky, courting als is a recipe for frustration, and you'll fail.

-Mafatu's fear of the sea was rational, too--and it was based on <a title="Earned Pragmatism" href="earned-pragmatism.md">traumatic, real-world experience, not theory</a>.
+Mafatu's fear of the sea was rational, too &mdash; and it was based on <a title="Earned Pragmatism" href="earned-pragmatism.md">traumatic, real-world experience, not theory</a>.
 But when the need was great, Mafatu plunged in, met his fears, and mastered them.

 Sometimes we need to do that as technical thought leaders.